saas-js/saas-ui/packages/saas-ui-react/README.md

 # Saas UI - The React component library for startups

-Saas UI is an advanced component library that helps you build essential SaaS functionality in hours instead of weeks.
+Saas UI is an advanced component library that helps you build intuitive React apps with speed.

-It's build on top of Chakra UI and fully written in Typescript.
+It's built on top of Chakra UI and fully written in Typescript.

 <p>
   <a href="https://www.npmjs.com/package/@saas-ui/react">